Find Grad Schools

 21 Yearly Graduations

 Rutgers University - New Brunswick comes in at #18 on our list of the most popular colleges offering doctor's degrees in music.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-During the 2020-2021 academic year, 21 people received their doctor's degree in music from Rutgers New Brunswick.
-Of these students, 52% were women and 29% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 21 people received their doctor's degree in music from Rutgers New Brunswick.
+About 74% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #18